All Oregonians age 16 and older eligible to receive COVID-19 vaccine starting April 19.

 Find vaccine events happening in your community:

-The vaccines will be provided at no cost to you.
+They are provided at no cost to you.
 You do not need health insurance.
 If you have health insurance, vaccine providers may charge your insurance company an administration fee for giving you the vaccine.
 This means that you might be asked for your insurance information when you get your vaccine.

 Mild to moderate reactions to vaccines are not uncommon and are a sign your immune system is responding as it should.
 Common side effects after vaccination include: